 Treatment is decided based on the type and severity of the disease, and your response to prior treatment.
 Non-proliferative diabetic retinopathy may not require immediate treatment.
 Maintenance and control of blood sugar levels can prevent progression to more serious stages of retinopathy.
 However, severe cases may require surgery.
 The procedures include:

-- Focal laser treatment: A laser is used to burn abnormal vessels to stop or slow down blood leakage.
+- Focal laser or scatter laser treatment: A laser is used to treat abnormal vessels to stop or slow down blood leakage.

 - Vitrectomy: Scar tissues pulling the retina and blood leakage are removed and replaced with a salt solution to maintain the shape of the eye.